 Digitized legal journals, reviews, U.S. government documents, regulations, laws, and treaties.

+Search across all of Gale Primary Sources.
 The largest and most ambitious project of its kind, this collection is devoted to the scholarly study and understanding of slavery from a multinational perspective.
 An unprecedented collection developed under the guidance of a board of scholars, it offers never before available research opportunities and endless teaching possibilities.

 Contains manuscripts, artwork, and rare printed books dating from the earliest contact between American Indians and Europeans.
 This resource provides access to material from the Newberry Library’s extensive Edward E. Ayer Collection; one of the strongest archival collections on American Indian history in the world.